 an image is worth a thousand words is an old and well-known maxim which is true

-or not depending on the actual means and ends.
+or not depending on how well the images are done.
 One example is this page, where

-the photographs set out to be worth more than the sometimes tedious descriptions
+the photographs attempt to illustrate more than the sometimes tedious written descriptions

 It is a new born project and, as you can see, still under construction: I